 Do you have any suggestions for improving productivity?

-Have you been inspired by something or someone lately, and why?
+Have you been inspired by something or someone lately?

 Is there anything you would like to change about your current role and why?

-Project check-in meetings are essential in updating the progress of current projects and identifying the potential issues that need attention.
+Project meetings are essential in updating the progress of current projects, identifying the potential issues that need attention, and coming to a positive end.
 There are many such meetings throughout the project to keep the momentum going.
-Here are some questions that will make your project check-in meetings effective.
+Here are some questions that will make your project meetings effective.

 What has been completed so far?